leomdesouza/node-petri-project/README.md

 # node-petri-project
 On this project I will make an example to implements Petri's Net in Node.js.
-The scope of this project is sign up, login and api token authentication.
+The scope of this project is sign up, login and api token authentication to get all system users.

 # Actions
 The concept of actions is asynchrounous process.